Accelerate your Embedded GUI development and test

-- Test your GUI look and design ideas without any target hardware constains.
+- Test your GUI look and design ideas without any target hardware constrains.

 Teamwork and early prototyping

-- The PC simulation mode also enable multible team members to work in parallel without competing about the embedded hardware development resources.
+- The PC simulation mode also enables multiple team members to work in parallel without competing about the embedded hardware development resources.

 - Take advantage of distributed development.
 Embedded GUI application development can easily be done at physical locations different from the hardware development.